Reconsidering the consistent use of precessing, higher order multipole models for gravitational wave analyses: Observable general relativistic effects

 To demonstrate that we obtain comparable source estimates when there is no evidence for precession and higher order multipoles in the signal, we inject the XPHM signal shown in the top panel of Fig.~\ref{fig:motivation_models} into idealised Gaussian noise for a network of 2 advanced LIGO~\citep{LIGOScientific:2014pky} detectors.
 We then perform Bayesian inference with the {\texttt{dynesty}}~\citep{Speagle:2019ivv} nested sampler via {\texttt{bilby}}~\citep{Ashton:2018jfp, Romero-Shaw:2020owr} with XAS, XP, XHM and XPHM.
 In all cases, we ensure wide and agnostic priors for all parameters and 2000 live points to ensure robust results; further details can be found in App.~\ref{sec:bayesian_inference}.
 In the left panel of Fig.~\ref{fig:single_event_pe} we show the two-dimensional marginalized posterior distribution for $m_{1}$ and $q$.
 We see that we obtain comparable estimates for source properties regardless of the model used, as expected.
 This is despite XAS, XP and XHM using $5\times$, $2\times$ and $4\times$ less computational resources than XPHM respectively\footnote{Although a single waveform evaluation for \emph{e.g.} XAS is only $1.2\times$ faster than XPHM, $\mathcal{O}(10^{7})$ waveform evaluations are performed in a typical Bayesian analysis, hence the significant reduction in computational resources.
-XAS also explores a reduced parameter space, due to neglecting in-plane spin components.
-This also contributes to the reduction in computational cost.}.
-When performing model selection, see App.~\ref{sec:bayesian_inference} for details, we see that the $\log_{10}$ Bayes factor's between the different models are less than 1, highlighting no model preference. \cite{Hoy:2025ule} demonstrated that across a population of simulated signals, XAS uses on average $6\times$ less computational resources than XPHM.
+We note that XAS also explores a reduced parameter space compared to XPHM (4 dimensions fewer), due to neglecting in-plane spin components.
+This also contributes to the reduction in computational cost but not as significantly as the reduction in waveform evaluation time.
+When sampling over the exact same space, XAS uses $3.5\times$ less computational resources than XPHM.} When performing model selection, see App.~\ref{sec:bayesian_inference} for details, we see that the $\log_{10}$ Bayes factor's between the different models are less than 1, highlighting no model preference. \cite{Hoy:2025ule} demonstrated that across a population of simulated signals, XAS uses on average $6\times$ less computational resources than XPHM.
 The exact computational cost varies for each signal as it depends on priors, data durations, frequencies considered etc.